geoffreymo/geoffreymo.github.io/_pages/about.md

 If you'd like to chat, feel free to email me at [gmo@mit.edu](mailto:gmo.mit.edu).

 This site remains under construction!
+More coming soon.
 ![construction](assets/img/construction.gif)